StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 ### Step 5.4: Create the file storage directory

 !!! info "Standalone server configuration"
-    In this guide, we will configure local file storage for TheHive running on a standalone server, with all components hosted on the same server.
+    In this guide, you will configure local file storage for TheHive running on a standalone server, with all components hosted on the same server.
 This setup is suitable for testing and production environments.
-For cluster deployments, refer to [Set Up a Cluster on Linux Systems](deploying-a-cluster.md#step-3-set-up-a-shared-file-storage).
+For cluster deployments, refer to [Set Up a Cluster with Packages](deploying-a-cluster.md#step-3-set-up-a-shared-file-storage).

 File storage contains [attachments](../user-guides/analyst-corner/cases/attachments/about-attachments.md) from cases, alerts, and organizations, as well as [observables](../user-guides/analyst-corner/cases/observables/about-observables.md) of type *file*.
 [All files are stored in their original form as plaintext](../../resources/security.md#database-and-storage).